testdouble/arg-that/README.md

 Where `arg_that { true }` would literally pass any equality test.
 If there's *something* we want to constrain about the `created_at` value, we could do so.
 Perhaps a type check like `arg_that { |arg| arg.kind_of?(Time) }` would be more appropriate.

-The purpose of releasing something as simple as `arg-that` as a gem is to promote the intentionality about how specific any given equality assertion needs to be.
-The status quo seems to be to either "always specify everything exactly, but if that gets hard, specify the remainder arbitrarily."
+The purpose of releasing something as simple as `arg-that` as a gem is to promote more intentionality about how specific any given equality assertion needs to be.
+The modus operandi of most Rubyists seems to be "always specify everything exactly, but if that gets hard, specify the remainder arbitrarily."
 And that's not terrific.

 ## usage